-More detailed information is provided by this WHO document: Guidance on regulations for the Transport of Infectious Substances, 2007-2008.
+More detailed information is provided by the WHO document Guidance on regulations for the Transport of Infectious Substances.